fabric8io-images/fish-pepper/README.md

 ### Synopsis

 ````
-Usage: fish-pepper [OPTION] <dir>
+Usage: fish-pepper [OPTION] <command>

 Multidimensional Docker Build Generator

   -i, --image=ARG+    Images to create (e.g. "tomcat")
-  -p, --param=ARG+    Params to use for the build.
+  -p, --param=ARG     Params to use for the build.
 Should be a comma separate list, starting from top
-  -b, --build         Build image(s)
-  -d, --host          Docker hostname (default: localhost)
+  -a, --all           Process all parameters images
-  -p, --port          Docker port (default: 2375)
+  -c, --connect       Docker URL (default: $DOCKER_HOST)
+  -d, --dir=ARG       Directory holding the image definitions
   -n, --nocache       Don't cache when building images
   -e, --experimental  Include images which are marked as experimental
   -h, --help          display this help

+The argument is interpreted as the command to perform.
+The following commands are supported:
+    make  -- Create Docker build files from templates
+    build -- Build Docker images from generated build files.
+Implies 'make'

+The configuration is taken from the file "fish-pepper.json" or "fish-pepper.yml" from the current directory
+or from the directory provided with the option '-d'.
+Alternatively the first parent directory
+containing one of the configuration files is used.

 Examples:

    # Find a 'fish-pepper.yml' in this or a parent directory and use
    # the images found there to create multiple Docker build directories.
    fish-pepper

    # Create all image families found in "example" directory
-  fish-pepper example
+   fish-pepper -d example

-  # Create only the image family "java" in "example" and also build the images
+   # Create only the image family "java" in "example" and build the images, too
-  fish-pepper example -i java -b
+   fish-pepper -d example -i java build
 ````

 ### Options